 Cabaret LEAKED Online For Download In HD Quality By Tamilrockers!

 Zee 5's original film, Cabaret is produced by Pooja Bhatt, and stars Richa Chadha, Sreesanth, Gulshan Devaiah and Gulshan Grover in the lead roles.
 The film is streaming now on Zee 5.
 It has to be recalled that Cabaret was supposed to be released as a film in 2016, but due to major differences between the main producer Pooja and co-producers of the film, the release got delayed.
-The film made its way to digital route and became Sreesanth's digital debut, which was good for the cricketer-turned-actor's career!
+The film made its way to the digital route and became Sreesanth's digital debut, which turned out to be good for the cricketer-turned-actor's career!

 Although the film didn't garner good reviews, Sreesanth's performance was praised by fans, thanks to Bigg Boss 12 (and his Sreefam), which was a plus point for Sree.
 Unfortunately, the film has been has fallen prey to piracy as it has been leaked online!